 Stir in the orange juice and the peppercorns and transfer the mixture to a clean, odorless glass jar with a secure lid.
 Refrigerate for 5 to 6 days to allow the peppercorn flavor to develop.

 Instructions: Stir 3/4 cup Strawberry Black Pepper Syrup into 11/2 cups sparkling water (or any quantity in a ratio of 1:2).
 Add ice cubes and enjoy.
 Shot of gin optional.
-To make carbonated soda, see How to Carbonate It, opposite page.
-Drink within 3 days.
-Note that soda left for longer than that, even at cold temperatures, is in danger of becoming explosively overcarbonated.

-In a clean glass bottle of any size with a tight-fitting lid, combine syrup and tap water in a ratio of 1:2— for example, a 750 ml bottle can hold a little more than 24 ounces, which means 8 ounces of syrup and 16 ounces of water.
+Or, carbonate it: In a clean glass bottle of any size with a tight-fitting lid, combine syrup and tap water in a ratio of 1:2— for example, a 750 ml bottle can hold a little more than 24 ounces, which means 8 ounces of syrup and 16 ounces of water.
 Add to the mix a scant pinch of active dry yeast, cap tightly, and shake well to combine.
 Label and date the bottle.
 Allow it to get gassy at room temperature for 1 to 3 days until carbonated.
 The best way to test for carbonation is to create one small “testing” bottle of soda that should be checked daily for proper carbonation.
 To do so, decant 1 to 2 ounces of your soda into a separate bottle, rescrewing the cap tightly after each check.
 Once the soda has achieved the right level of bubbles, move the bottle to the refrigerator and let the soda chill.

 Exceprts reprinted with permission from Can It, Bottle It, Smoke It And Other Kitchen Projects by Karen Solomon, copyright © 2011.
 Published by Ten Speed Press, a division of Random House, Inc.